Workshops offered by all trainers

 by David Weinstock

-B.7. – Somatic Consensus: An NVC-Based Internal Mediation Process
+B.7. – Somatic Consensus: An NVC Internal Mediation Process

 by David Weinstock